ververica/flink-sql-cookbook/recipes/09/09_group_by_session_window.md

 > Tip: You can use the `SESSION_START` and `SESSION_END` [auxiliary functions](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/sql/queries.html#selecting-group-window-start-and-end-timestamps) to check the lower and upper bounds of session windows.

-You can use session windows in combination with [watermarks](../07/07_watermarks.md) to indicate how out-of-order you expect the data to be, so that Flink can associate records with the correct session even if these are late.

 ## Script